 Discover the Stunning Red-Breasted Goose (ID Guide)

-Did you know the Red-Breasted Goose has lost over 50% of its population in the last thirty years?
-This fact shows how vital it is to protect this amazing bird.
+Did you know the Red-Breasted Goose (Branta ruficollis)has lost over 50% of its population in the last thirty years?
+This fact shows how vital it is to protect this amazing bird, especially as it is listed on the IUCN Red List.
 We need to spread the word and take action to save it.

 The Red-Breasted Goose is a sight to behold with its bright feathers and friendly nature.
 We’ll dive into what makes this bird special.
 From its looks to where it lives, we’ll cover it all.
 We’ll also talk about the problems it faces and why we should help protect it.